Belisarius: Belisarius and Narses

 Belisarius ordered the cavalry garrison of Ariminum to be replaced by infantry.
 In this way the cavalry could join with other cavalry forces and use their mobility outside of the city, while the infantry under some obscure commander guarding the city would draw less attention to the city than a strong cavalry force under John.
 Vitiges sent a large army to retake Mediolanum while he moved to besiege Ariminum himself.
 Vitiges tried to hinder the Byzantine movement by garrisoning an important tunnel on the road to Ancona.
 This garrison was defeated, while Vitiges had to manoeuvre himself around a number of Byzantine garrisons to avoid losing time in fighting useless engagements.
 Ultimately, the Byzantines were successful in reinforcing Ariminum, however, John refused to leave the city.
 John managed to prevent the siege tower used by the Goths from reaching the walls which caused Vitiges to withdraw.
 John wanted to prevent this withdrawal and sallied out but was, like Belisarius at Rome, defeated, which caused Vitiges to keep besieging the now weakened garrison.
 Needing fewer men, as no assault was to be made, Vitiges sent troops against Ancona and reinforced Auximus.
 Belisarius could either take Auximus and move on Ariminum with a secure rear, or bypass Auximus to save time.
 If it took too long to get there, Ariminum might fall.
 The Byzantines were divided into two groups; one led by Narses who wanted to move on Ariminum immediately, while the other wanted to first take Auximus.
 A message from John eventually convinced Belisarius to move to Ariminum.
 During this operation Belisarius would station a part of his forces near Auximus to secure his rear.

 The arrival of a Byzantine relief force under Belisarius and Narses compelled the Ostrogoths to give up the siege and retreat to their capital of Ravenna.
 The force had been too small to actually challenge the Goths, but through deception, Belisarius had managed to convince the Goths otherwise.
 Belisarius had approached from multiple sides including over the sea, which convinced the Goths they faced a huge force.
 The troops were also ordered by Belisarius to light more campfires than necessary to strengthen the deception.

 John made it a point to thank Narses for his rescue instead of Belisarius or Ildiger, the first officer to reach the city.
 This might have been to insult Belisarius or to avoid being indebted according to the Roman patronage tradition of which some remnants were probably still part of Byzantine culture.
-John (and Narses) might not have been convinced of Belisarius' competence, as the Vandals and Goths were by then perceived as weak, while he had been relatively unsuccessful against the Persians.
+John (and Narses) might not have been convinced of Belisarius's competence, as the Vandals and Goths were by then perceived as weak, while he had been relatively unsuccessful against the Persians.